RGF-team/rgf/Readme.md

 ## Feature

-##### Scikit learn like interface and Multi classification problem is OK.
+##### Scikit-learn like interface and multi-label classification problem is OK.

-Original rgf implementation is only available for regression and binary classification, but rgf_python is **also available for Multi classification** by "One-or-Rest" method.
+Original rgf implementation is only available for regression and binary classification, but rgf_python is **also available for multi-label classification** by "One-or-Rest" method.

 ex.
 ```python